niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 ;; => nil
 ```

-If we subscribe to the stream returned by `init` function before emiting any events
+If we subscribe to the stream returned by `init` function before emiting any events,
 we will obtain a stream of state snapshots after each applied transformation:

 ```clojure